bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 updated_at
 : Timestamp in integer seconds indicating
             when the identified account was last updated.
-The client MAY use this value to determine if it needs to request updated profile information through an identity API.
+The RC MAY use this value to determine if it needs to request updated profile information through an identity API.